DragVideo: Interactive Drag-style Video Editing: Methodology

 \subsection{Mutual Self-Attention Video Denoising}

 Finally, we perform denoising of the dragged video via Mutual Self-Attention (MSA) controlled denoising.
-Simply applying DDIM denoising~\cite{ddim}, even with Sample-specific LoRA, on the dragged noisy video latent may easily lead to an undesirable identity shift and degradation in quality from the original video.
-This problem can be attributed to a lack of guidance from only the original video during the denoising process.
-Inspired by~\cite{mutualattn}, a prompt-based image editing method can preserve the identity of the original image by changing the self-attention in image U-Net into cross attention using $K, V$ from original latents, namely Mutual Self-Attention.
-Inspired by their idea, we propose using MSA on Video U-Net.
-For the U-Net module, the attention use in~\cite{mutualattn} given input $x$ can be represented as $y = \text{softmax} ( \frac{Q(x)K(x)^T}{\sqrt{d}} ) V(x)$ for some $d$.
-In MSA for Video U-Net, with the input of attention for original video latent is $x$ and the input of attention for edited video latent is $\hat{x}$, we replace the keys and values for the edited output with $K(x), V(x)$:
+This step reconstructs the drag-edited video from the edited noisy video latent, representing another essential core component of our approach as illustrated in Fig.\ref{fig:main} and Fig.\ref{fig:mainmodule} (b).
+Simply applying DDIM denoising~\cite{ddim}, even with Sample-specific LoRA, on the dragged noisy video latent may easily lead to an undesirable identity shift, degradation in quality, and spatial inconsistency from the original video.
+This problem can be attributed to a lack of guidance from the original video during the denoising process.
+In~\cite{mutualattn}, a prompt-based image editing method can preserve the identity of the original image by changing the self-attention in image diffusion into cross-attention using $K, V$ from original latent, namely Mutual Self-Attention.
+Inspired by them, we propose upgrading the MSA to the video diffusion model.
+For the U-Net module in AnimateDiff, given input $x$, the attention used in~\cite{mutualattn} can be represented as $y = \text{softmax} ( \frac{Q(x)K(x)^T}{\sqrt{d}} ) V(x)$ for some $d$.
+In video-level MSA, with the input of attention for original video latent is $x$ and the input of attention for edited video latent is $\hat{x}$, we replace the keys and values for the edited output with $K(x), V(x)$:

-Thus, we need to perform the denoising process for both the original video latent $z_t$ and edited video latent $\hat{z}_t$, while utilizing $z_t$ as MSA guidance for $\hat{z}_t$.
+Thus, we need to perform the denoising process for both the original video latent $\bm{z}_t$ and edited video latent $\hat{\bm{z}}_t$, while utilizing $\bm{z}_t$ as MSA guidance for $\hat{z}_t$.
 In doing so, a more coherent denoise can be achieved.